shreya-bhatt27/encryption-with-chaos/README.md

 ## Bifurcation Diagrams

-In addition to this, we also plotted the Bifurcation Diagrams for Rössler and Lorenz systems, along with stability analysis done extensively for the Rössler system.
+In addition to this, we also plotted the Bifurcation Diagrams for Rössler and Lorenz systems using Mathematica, along with stability analysis done extensively for the Rössler system.